KarelZe/thesis/references/obsidian/📥Inbox/@odders-whiteOccurrenceConsequencesInaccurate2000.md

 “Second, although they also use the TORQ database, they focus on a smaller subset of the data” ([Odders-White, 2000, p.
 261](zotero://select/library/items/U8BCAAHY)) ([pdf](zotero://open-pdf/library/items/NXMYR8U5?page=3&annotation=IMJJ48D5))

 “One way to describe initiators is as traders who demand immediate execution (hereafter, the immediacy de"nition).
-A natural consequence of this de"nition is that traders placing market orders (or limit orders at the opposite quote) are labeled the initiators, and traders placing limit orders are viewed as non-initiators or passive suppliers of liquidity” ([Odders-White, 2000, p.
+A natural consequence of this de"nition is that traders placing market orders (or limit orders at the opposite quote) are labelled the initiators, and traders placing limit orders are viewed as non-initiators or passive suppliers of liquidity” ([Odders-White, 2000, p.
 261](zotero://select/library/items/U8BCAAHY)) ([pdf](zotero://open-pdf/library/items/NXMYR8U5?page=3&annotation=HBVFMGBW))

 “Problems with this de"nition arise, however, when market orders cross, when limit orders are matched with other limit orders, and when market orders are FINMAR=38=KGM=VVC=BG E.R.
 Odders-White / Journal of Financial Markets 3 (2000) 259}286 26” ([Odders-White, 2000, p.
 261](zotero://select/library/items/U8BCAAHY)) ([pdf](zotero://open-pdf/library/items/NXMYR8U5?page=3&annotation=GNP9AT73))